miklevin/MikeLev.in/_posts/2025-01-08-coleco-adam-nixos.md

 like a retro game console cartridge, or what I came to know as the Raspberry Pi SD-cards.
-And while the concept of a server-build script wasn't quite there yet, there was this wonderful Unix-like AmigaDOS operating system and a standard `startup-sequence` that gave me a nice preview of Unix universiality &#151;
+And while the concept of a server-build script wasn't quite there yet, there was this wonderful Unix-like AmigaDOS operating system and a standard `startup-sequence` that gave me a nice preview of Unix universiality.

-different than the Coleco Adam's utterly proprietary and dead-end EOS (Elementary Operating System) and OS-7 operating systems.
+Although technically AmigaOS was based on TRIPOS and not Unix, it was still very Unix-inspired and plenty of the know-how I got from my Amiga days carried over when I took up Linux &#151; different than the Coleco Adam's utterly proprietary and dead-end EOS (Elementary Operating System) and OS-7 operating systems.

 ## Modern System Management